Yoast/archive/readme.txt

 == Changelog ==

 = 0.3.4 =
+*Bugfixes:
+    * Removed page from post-type list to avoid unwanted canonical link

 * Enhancements:
     * Removed canonical feature because it is being handled by the AMP plugin
     * Removed sanitizations which are already being done by the AMP plugin
-    * Add a check for Monster Insights analytics implementation and disables our implementation if present
+    * Added a check for Monster Insights analytics implementation and disables our implementation if present
+    * Added class selector implementation for AMP 0.4.x compatibility

 = 0.3.3 =
 * Bugfixes: